Course Descriptions and Registration

 ELECTIVE CLASSES

-Step 2: Please RANK your TOP 6 choices (1 first choice, 2 second choice etc.) Rank up to 6 in case a class(es) are not available).
+Step 2: Please RANK your TOP 6 choices (1 first choice, 2 second choice etc.) Rank up to 6 in case a class(es) is not available).
 Your 1st ranked class must be from category 1.
 And your first 2 classes must add up to 1.0 credits, use the generic schedule on the back side of this form to help.

 CATEGORY 1: Fine Arts Elective |